donkuri/learn-mathematics/index.md

 ## Differential Geometry

-We did some differential geometry in the first part, but here, we will generalize the theory from curves and surfaces to arbitrary dimensions, leading us to arguably the most important object in geometry, manifolds.
+We did some differential geometry in the first part, but here, we will generalize the theory from curves and surfaces to arbitrary dimensions, leading us to arguably the most important object in geometry, the manifold.

 ### Smooth Manifolds

-To do analysis, we require our manifolds to be smooth, meaning they need to carry a structure that allows us to do calculus on them, or at least to do calculus on a space that is locally homeoomorphic to them.
+To do analysis, we require our manifolds to be smooth, meaning they need to carry a structure that allows us to do calculus on them.
 My favorite book on the subject is this masterpiece:

 **[Introduction to Smooth Manifolds](https://www.amazon.com/Introduction-Smooth-Manifolds-Graduate-Mathematics/dp/1441999817/)**, *John M. Lee*